Finite-Time Analysis of Gradient Descent for Shallow Transformers: RELATED WORK

-\paragraph{Nonasymptotic theory for Transformers.} \citet{wu2023convergence} prove global convergence of a shallow Transformer while preserving the softmax attention nonlinearity and carefully diagnosing scaling/initialization choices.
+\paragraph{Nonasymptotic theory for Transformers.} \citet{wu2023convergence} prove global convergence of a shallow Transformer while preserving the softmax attention nonlinearity and carefully diagnosing scaling/initialization choices. \citet{deora2024opt} derive finite-time training and generalization bounds for gradient descent on a single-layer multi-head self-attention model in binary classification, where they obtain polylogarithmic head requirements under realizability and initialization conditions.
 Complementary results capture in‑context learning dynamics with true softmax: \citet{huang2024incontext} give finite‑time guarantees and a phase‑wise view of attention; \citet{song2024dynamics} show convergence under suitable initialization and reveal that softmax can introduce spurious local minima whereas a Gaussian attention smooths the landscape.
 Simplified settings using linear attention establish convergence for linear predictors learned in‑context \citep{zhang2024linear}.
 Beyond linear tasks, \citet{shen2025convergence} obtain linear‑rate convergence to the Bayes classifier for in‑context classification with a shallow multi‑head Transformer.
-Further optimization views sharpen what attention learns: \citet{tarzanagh2023maxmargin} show that gradient descent on a single attention layer aligns with a max‑margin (SVM‑like) token‑selection rule. \citet{nichani2024causal} analyze a two‑layer attention‑only Transformer and prove that gradient descent recovers the latent causal structure of the in-context learning problem.
+Further optimization views sharpen what attention learns: \citet{tarzanagh2023maxmargin} show that gradient descent on a single attention layer aligns with a max‑margin (SVM‑like) token‑selection rule. \citet{vasudeva2025imp} study implicit bias and convergence rates for single-layer self-attention in binary classification. \citet{nichani2024causal} analyze a two‑layer attention‑only Transformer and prove that gradient descent recovers the latent causal structure of the in-context learning problem.

+\paragraph{Comparison to \citet{wu2023convergence}.} Our work is closest in spirit to \citet{wu2023convergence}, which also studies shallow Transformers with genuine softmax attention under a regression setting.
+The main differences are: \textbf{(i) Regime:} \citet{wu2023convergence} prove global convergence via a well-conditioned last-layer feature/Gram matrix, whereas we work in a projected near-initialization NTK regime and do not assume a positive definite Gram matrix. \textbf{(ii) Rates/width:} their result achieves a linear rate with polynomial overparameterization in $n$ \citep[Proposition~1]{wu2023convergence}, while our bounds have the canonical $1/\sqrt{\tau}$ optimization rate and require only logarithmic dependence on $n$ in the width (Theorem~\ref{thm:projgd}). \textbf{(iii) Sequence length:} our optimization constants are explicitly independent of $T$, while their conditions involve $T$-dependent quantities. \textbf{(iv) NTK features:} they complement their analysis with an NTK study under $1/m$-type scaling, which yields a vanishing attention component \citep[Lemma~1]{wu2023convergence}; whereas our NTK decomposition retains a nontrivial attention block (Lemma~\ref{lem:ntk}).